Thank you for your interest in advertising in THE BEE!

 To determine the cost of an ad, using the rate grid below, multiply the number of columns wide the ad should be by the number of inches high.

-Here are the widths in inches for ads which are the indicated number of columns wide:
+Here are the widths in inches for ads which correspond to the indicated number of columns wide:

 1 column -- 1.70" wide